mazls/hexagon-desk/README.md

 <p align="justify">
   This project still requires a lot of manual work.
 The main board still has to be assembled by yourself, as well as the touch sensors on the Hexagon boards.
 Also a lot of wiring has to be done.
 The touch sensors are individually connected to the main board.
 The WS2812B on the hexagons are looped through per channel.

+I have created a bom and instructions. however, these are still far from good.
+I am always working on improving these and also on the programme/boards.
+I have opened the discussions area for questions, suggestions etc.
 </p>
 <p align="center">
   <img src="img/PXL_20220917_151845995.jpg" alt="HexagonWiring" height="682px" width="837">